 OR you can match your postcode to your LHA.
 Go to the LHA webpage and follow the link to 'Find your LHA'

-Entitlement to the will be means-tested and needs proof of a valid tenancy.
-The Local Housing Allowance rate used in the assessment remains in effect for 1 year and will not be changed if your rent increases.
+Entitlement to the Local housing allowance [288kb] will be means-tested and needs proof of a valid tenancy.
+The local housing allowance rate used in the assessment remains in effect until the following April.

 Calculating your category

-There are different categories of , which relate to property size.
+There are different categories of Local housing allowance [288kb], which relate to property size.
 We will decide how many rooms, according to the Housing Benefit rules, you need.
 Tenants with similar circumstances are entitled to the same category of Local Housing Allowance.

 Your category depends on the number of people in your household.
-One bedroom shall be allowed for each of the following categories of people:
+One bedroom will be allowed for each of the following categories of people: